How to Shop for Mortgage Rates | 2025 Guide

 Don’t accept the first mortgage rate offer you get

-Even if you feel that time is of the essence, it’s important to see the rates other mortgage lenders come up with.
+Even if you feel that time is of the essence, it’s important to shop for mortgage rates with various lenders.
 Interest rates and lender fees significantly impact how much you’ll pay, so it’s really important to make sure you’re getting the best possible deal.

 Consider how much interest you’ll end up paying over the course of a 30-year mortgage loan for $300,000: